Kilkenny Castle: Restoration

 The rest of the 20th century saw a large amount of restoration and maintenance take place, as well as the castle being opened to visitors.

 Butler Gallery

 The Butler Gallery, previously based in the basement of Kilkenny Castle, is located in the redeveloped Evans' Home, a former almshouse built in the 19th century for impoverished domestic servants.
 It holds rotating exhibitions put on by the Kilkenny Art Gallery Society in a venue named for Peggy and Hubert Butler.

 Excavations

 Excavations and building surveys by Ben Murtagh in the 1990s revealed traces of an earlier castle, exposed a postern gate (side entrance) and section of the castle ditch facing on to the Parade (now visible), and also partly uncovered the lost south-east side of the castle.
 The entrance was through the (now missing) east wall.
 Various other features of the original castle have also been excavated, including original stone buttressing and a garderobe.
+Excavations in 2019 by Cóilín Ó Drisceoil uncovered the foundations of the great gatehouse, built by William Marshal in the early 1200s.